HerringtonDarkholme/herringtondarkholme.github.io/source/_posts/sg-vscode.md

 - It has good performance, backed by a multi-threaded CLI written in a native language.
 - It supports multiple languages, leveraging the tree-sitter grammars widely used and maintained by the community.
 - It has a user-friendly and intuitive interface that feels like a VSCode built-in feature.
+See it in [action](https://www.youtube.com/watch?v=1ZM4RfIvWKc).

 Finally, I want to highlight some React techniques used in ast-grep VSCode that make it fast and responsive:

 - [`useSyncExternalStore`](https://github.com/ast-grep/ast-grep-vscode/blob/789d27325fb9ce6a0bb969caefdc718942f6d2b3/src/webview/hooks/useSearch.tsx#L150-L159) was used to manage streaming results from ast-grep CLI.
-This hook allows components to subscribe to an external mutable source of data and update the rendering accordingly.
+This [hook](https://react.dev/reference/react/useSyncExternalStore) allows components to subscribe to an external mutable source of data and update the rendering accordingly.
 This way, the extension can show the results as soon as they are available.
 - [`useDeferredValue`](https://github.com/ast-grep/ast-grep-vscode/blob/main/src/webview/SearchSidebar/index.tsx#L13-L16) deferred rendering the result list.
-This hook can avoid blocking user input and improve the perceived performance of the UI by delaying the update of a derived state until the next concurrent render.
+This [hook](https://react.dev/reference/react/useDeferredValue) can avoid blocking user input and improve the perceived performance of the UI by delaying the update of a derived state until the next concurrent render.
 - The extension carefully used plenty of `memo` and CSS tricks to reduce the JavaScript workload.

 ## Conclusion

 I hope this article helps you understand the benefits of SSR and the features of ast-grep VSCode.
 If you are interested in trying it out, you can install it from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=ast-grep.ast-grep-vscode). ast-grep VSCode is still in development and has a lot of room for improvement.
 I would love to hear your feedback and suggestions, so feel free to open an issue or a pull request on [GitHub](https://github.com/ast-grep/ast-grep-vscode).
+I also want to thank [SoonIter](https://github.com/SoonIter), [Steven Love](https://github.com/StevenLove), [Nyakku Shigure](https://github.com/SigureMo), and [ssr.nvim](https://github.com/cshuaimin/ssr.nvim) for their contribution and inspiration!

 Happy grepping!

-(1) It might not be the best SSR plugin for neovim, though. [ssr.nvim](https://github.com/cshuaimin/ssr.nvim)